nmhaga/Flare-Tracker/Documentation/Spec.md

 - To persist the objects to database use session.add()
 - Issue all remaining changes to the database and commit with session.commit()
 - You can Rollback in case there is any error with session.rollback(), but we won't implement this yet.
+- To make sure we do not insert duplicates, we first check if the object exists.
+If it exists we delete that one and insert the new one.

 ###Pulling from database
 - import module to access SQLAlchemy database